ImantasPrecas/03-yoga-page-design/README.md

 This project is for educational porpuses only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!

+Used CSS reset created by: [Eric A. Meyer](https://meyerweb.com/eric/tools/css/reset/)

 Site published at: https://imantasprecas.github.io/03-yoga-page-design/

 Design: [Yoga studio - web ui concept by Dmytro Svientukhovskyi ](https://dribbble.com/shots/6857288/attachments/6857288-Yoga-studio-web-ui-concept?mode=media)